WATERCOLOR

 This series explores impermanence through small-scale watercolor landscapes inhabited by ghostly figures.
 These works were inspired by a 2020 road trip with a close group of friends across the United States and into the Rocky Mountains.
 The figures represent those companions as we moved together through unfamiliar and expansive landscapes.
 A sense of deep togetherness is paired with the awareness that such moments are temporary.
 The ghostly forms act as echoes within the landscape, suggesting how shared experiences and memories linger in a place long after the moment itself has passed.

-Other Watercolor Paintings
+Other Watercolor Landscapes

 These watercolor paintings depict scenery from Maine, Acadia National Park, and the Northeastern United States without human presence.
 Focused on observation rather than memory, these works emphasize atmosphere, light, and geography, allowing the landscape itself to hold meaning through moments of quiet and stillness.